 Please note that all overdue returns will incur a fine.
 The current fine rates are displayed on the Library webpages.
 Overdue notices, for University users, will be sent by email to QMU mailboxes.
 Overdue notices for other users, external to the University, will be sent via email or through the post to their home address.

-1.1 Overdue Reminder notices for 21-Day and 7-Day Loans
+1.1 21-Day and 7-Day Loans